samuraijane/simple-weather-app/README.md

 ### Browser Compatibility

 We are grateful that we did not have a business analyst reminding us that some people still use Internet Explorer.
-As this app uses CSS Grid extensively, do not look at in IE as it may cause depression and judgemental feelings that you need to let go of anyway.
+As this app uses CSS Grid extensively, do not look at it with IE as it may cause depression and judgemental feelings that you need to let go of anyway.
 We guarantee only that it will work flawlessly in Chrome on a Mac.
 If there are broken components when using other operating systems and browsers, we may get to them... eventually.